-The social and environmental safeguards stipulated by the World Bank will be applied in line with UNFCCC safeguards (Cancun Safeguards) during the REDD + preparation phase.
+The social and environmental safeguards stipulated by the World Bank will be applied in line with UNFCCC safeguards (Cancun Safeguards) during the REDD+ preparation phase.

-Note that certain safeguards do not apply to REDD + processes, and among those that do apply, many are not necessarily relevant to Uruguay.
+Note that certain safeguards do not apply to REDD+ processes, and among those that do apply, many are not necessarily relevant to Uruguay.

-Specific safeguards such as that on Environmental Assessment (OP 4.01) is included in the ESMF, as is the safeguard covering transparent forest governance and participation of all stakeholders to comply with the general policies of environmental protection and social welfare (OP 4.36).
+Specific safeguards are included in the ESMF: the safeguard on Environmental Assessment (OP 4.01) and the safeguard covering transparent forest governance and participation of all stakeholders to comply with the general policies of environmental protection and social welfare (OP 4.36).
 These safeguards, in line with the goals of our National Forest Program and our international commitments, as well with our pledges under the Cancun Safeguards, are all taken into account in Uruguay's planned R-PP.

-Given that that no indigenous peoples exist in Uruguay (or settlers in our native forests), the safeguards on the rights of indigenous peoples or resettlements (OP 4.10 and OP 4.12), do not apply.
+Given that that no indigenous peoples exist in Uruguay (or settlers in our native forests), the safeguards on the rights of indigenous peoples or resettlements (OP 4.10 and OP 4.12) do not apply.
 If any impromptu illegal settlements should occur these would be monitored and appropriate action taken.